 - A beautiful large lake in the north and brook were flowing through.

 - The famed “Cherry Blossom land.”

 - Annual 10-k run at cherry blossom time.

 - Greenhouse acts as a central nursery and horticulture center for the entire park system.

-- Senior citizen center, originally a boat landing shelter.
+- Senior citizen center, originally a boat landing pier.

 - Four-mile park drive.

 Have you been to New Jersey, USA?
-Any additional tips to share?
+Any cool tips to share?